Unitech/pm2/ADVANCED_README.md

 }
 ```

-## JSON app declaration
+## JS/JSON app declaration

 PM2 empowers your process management workflow, by allowing you to fine-tune the behavior, options, environment variables, logs files... of each process you need to manage via JSON/JSON5/JS configuration.

 It's particularly usefull for micro service based applications.

-You can define parameters for your apps in a JSON file:
+You can define parameters for your apps in a JS/JSON file:

 ```json
 {